AeneasVerif/aeneas/README.md

 - **no interior mutability**: long-term effort.
 Interior mutability introduces true aliasing: we will probably have to combine our pure lambda calculus with separation logic to address this.
-  Note that interior mutability is mostly anecdotical in sequential execution, but necessary for concurrent execution (it is exploited by the synchronisation primitives).
+  Note that interior mutability is mostly anecdotal in sequential execution, but necessary for concurrent execution (it is exploited by the synchronisation primitives).
 - **no concurrent execution**: long-term effort.
 We plan to address coarse-grained